-Walnut Islands is a 3.8-square-mile unincorporated, noncontiguous community located in the central part of the ESGV Planning Area.
+Walnut Islands is a 3.8-square-mile (approximately 2,430 acres) unincorporated, noncontiguous community located in the central part of the ESGV Planning Area.
 The community shares with the Cities of San Dimas and Covina to the north, the City of Pomona to the east, the City of Walnut to the south, and the City of West Covina to the west.
 Walnut Islands consists of primarily residential use, with some government and institutional use.
 Historically, Walnut Islands was primarily agriculture.
 The area has some rural elements with the prevalence of horse keeping.
-Part of Walnut Islands consist of the ESGV Significant Ecological Area (SEA).
-Furthermore, Walnut Islands has no commercial buildings and many of the early buildings in Walnut Islands were of horse stables and some Spanish Colonial Revival homes.
+Part of Walnut Islands consists of the ESGV Significant Ecological Area (SEA).
+Furthermore, Walnut Islands has no commercial buildings, and many of the early buildings in Walnut Islands were of horse stables and some Spanish Colonial Revival homes.
 In the 1950s and 1960s, there was a shift in the residential development to include Ranch-style homes and Minimal Traditional homes.
-In sum, the majority of extant buildings and structures in Walnut Islands were built after World War II, between the late 1950s and 1990.
-(Figure 4.4.12-1, Walnut Islands Decade-by-Decade Map).
-180
+At the time of the reconnaissance survey in 2024, the majority (or over 78 percent) of extant structures were more than 50 years old, with the greatest number constructed between the 1950s and 1960s, and approximately 4 percent are less than 50 years old (Figure 4.4.12-1, Walnut Islands Decade-by-Decade Map).

 Figure 4.4.12-1.
-Walnut Islands Decade-by-Decade Map181
+Walnut Islands Decade-by-Decade Map157